Updated October 19, 2022

 In October 2014, the Agencies released for comment a Final Rule which was combined with the 2013 rule and made significant headway in defining NFIP regulation to lenders.

 - force-placed insurance,

 were mainstream changes with dozens of small regulatory changes.

 The Agencies left private flood insurance for future work.
 This

 In November 2016, the Agencies introduced a Notice of Rulemaking for Private Flood Insurance to complete regulations for BW-12 and HFIAA.
 This effort led to the completion of the Private Flood Insurance Final Rule in February 2019.
 However, after releasing this final rule, the Agencies held a Private Flood Insurance Webinar in June of that year.

-As the Agencies finalize and reorganize flood regulation for lenders in 2021 and 2022, FEMA has introduced Risk Rating 2.0, which goes into effect later in 2022.
+As the Agencies finalized and reorganized flood regulation for lenders in 2021 and 2022, FEMA introduced Risk Rating 2.0, which fully went into effect in April 2022.